RSHQ Coal Mine Workers’ Health Scheme

 As part of the CMWHS health assessment, employers must designate an Appointed Medical Adviser (AMA).
 The AMA is responsible for conducting, overseeing, and reporting on health assessments and exit examinations for coal mine workers.

-Boncentric can collaborate with your current AMA to deliver specific onsite services, such as radiology, spirometry, and more, based on the needs of your site, or to provide all required examination components under CMWHS guidelines.
+Boncentric can collaborate with your current AMA to deliver specific onsite services, such as radiology or spirometry, or can provide all required examination components under CMWHS guidelines.

 Alternatively, Boncentric can offer the services of our AMAs who are leaders in their field and meet all qualifications and experience standards for assessing coal mine workers.